Home > HVAC > Air Conditioners

 Necessary Repairs

 Like the components in any HVAC system, the parts in your AC unit will wear out after a while.
 As the parts wear down and fail, you or your technician must replace them.
 The number and type of repairs necessary at your service appointment will affect your final bill.
-You can eliminate most repairs with regular maintenance, but not all.
+You can eliminate most, but not all, repairs with regular maintenance.

-If your system needs multiple repairs or one large repair, you can expect to pay more than a typical routine service appointment.
+If your system needs multiple repairs or one large repair, this will cost more than a typical routine service appointment.
 Ultimately, the final cost hinges on what type of repairs the system needs and the price of the parts necessary to complete them.

 Warranty

 Routine tune-ups are essential to properly maintaining your HVAC system.
-While you can DIY the maintenance process (if you have experience), most aspects of HVAC tune-ups are best left to the professionals.
+While you can DIY some maintenance if you have experience, most aspects of HVAC tune-ups are best left to the professionals.

-Of course, there are certain projects you can handle on your own without any know-how surrounding HVAC upkeep.
+Of course, you may be able to handle certain projects on your own without much HVAC know-how.
 For example, you can switch out the air filter throughout the season or clear debris from around the unit.

-In most cases, hiring a professional is the better option, as many repairs require the skill and experience of an expert.
+In most cases, hiring a professional is the better option, as many repairs require an expert’s skill and experience.
 Here’s how to get started with an HVAC professional to complete your AC unit tune-up:

 1. Research HVAC professionals near you: Do a quick search to find experts in your area that offer tune-up services.

-2. Get quotes from a few options: If you have multiple options, contact your top picks and request a tune-up quote.
+2. Get quotes from a few companies: If you have multiple options, contact your top picks and request tune-up quotes.

-3. Review the quotes: Once you receive the quotes, review and compare them to select the best option.
+3. Review the quotes: Once you receive the quotes, review and compare them to see the best option.

 4. Select a company: Choose the company that best fits your budget and preferences.

-5. Consult them about their recommendations: Discuss service recommendations with the company you chose to determine what services might be necessary.
+5. Consult pros for recommendations: Discuss service recommendations with the company you chose to determine what services might be necessary.

 6. Schedule the tune-up: Set up an appointment to have the company come out and service your HVAC unit.

-Scheduling and completing a routine tune-up on your HVAC unit is well worth it.
-While an AC tune-up costs around $150 — or between $60 and $550 — to complete, doing so can help avoid expensive issues and inconvenient break-downs throughout the cooling season.
+Scheduling and completing a routine tune-up for your HVAC unit is well worth it.
+While an AC tune-up costs between $175 and $550—or $250 on average, doing so can help avoid expensive issues and inconvenient breakdowns throughout the cooling season.

-To ensure you get the best possible price, we recommend obtaining quotes from a few local HVAC technicians or companies and comparing your options.
+To get the best possible price, we recommend requesting quotes from a few local HVAC technicians or companies and comparing your options.

-How often should you get your HVAC system tuned up?
+How often should I get my HVAC system tuned up?

 What does an HVAC tune-up consist of?